nvim-neorocks/busted-interop-examples/README.md

   By using luarocks to manage your test dependencies, you can easily pin them.
 Checking out git repositories is prone to flakes in CI and "it works on my machine" issues.
+- **Dependency management**:
+  With luarocks, you have the whole ecosystem of Lua modules at your fingertips, making it easy to manage and integrate dependencies for your project.

 We do, however, acknowledge that some plugin authors may have additional requirements.
 For example, something that is not easy with our recommended busted setup is process isolation.